It’s funny how traditional activities and concepts are making a comeback.

 I love that tradition is making a comeback.
 Making bone broth, oil pulling, taking fermented cod liver oil and putting butter in tea are not new concepts.
 While these things seem to be making headlines lately, the fact is that these ideas have been around for thousands of years.

 I’m convinced that there’s no better way to start your day than by slowly sipping on a hot cup of buttery chai.
 If you’ve never experienced the creamy, rich flavor of buttered chai, you’re missing out.
 A cup of this creamy, frothy drink will make you forget about your troubles, at least for a few minutes.

 I wake up pretty early to get to work and the fact is, I’m not typically hungry when I wake up.
 While I might not be in the mood for breakfast, I am always in the mood for coffee or tea.
 Using butter as a creamer helps keep me full and by mid-morning, I’m ready for a hard boiled egg or two.
-I don’t believe in skipping breakfast altogether, but I’m okay with delaying it a bit.
+I don’t like skipping breakfast altogether, but I’m okay with delaying it a bit.
 Besides, eating a late lunch helps the work day go by quickly.
 Eating healthy fats in the morning helps me manage my cravings.
 I’ve also noticed more energy in the mornings.

 - Add all of the ingredients to a blender and blend until smooth.